Weighing in: Craft CMS vs WordPress

 WordPress was built for all the DIY-ers out there.
 Its goal was to enable anyone to create a blog, or website, and start publishing their content online without relying on the cost and technical experience of a developer.

-Craft CMS is a developer-orientated platform, built for a business audience who need a high performance, professional site as a minimum — which explains why it’s increasingly the go-to choice for leading web design agencies!
+Craft CMS is a developer-oriented platform, built for a business audience who need a high-performance, professional site as a minimum, which explains why it’s increasingly the go-to choice for leading web design agencies!

 Content management

 Craft CMS’s underlying power is simple; each site is custom by default.
 It gives brands more control, plus, a more customised, structured approach to content.
 This provides users more flexibility when it comes to creating; matrix fields allow complex media-rich pages to be built by internal website managers with no need for multiple plug-ins or external developer support.
-It’s a game changer for those brands who prioritise the experiential value of their digital platform as part of their customer experience.
+It’s a game-changer for those brands that prioritise the experiential value of their digital platform as part of their customer experience.

 So, to get the kind of content-led flexibility brands now come to expect, you’ll need a lot of plug-ins and add-ons to make your WordPress website win this round.
 Manageable, but messier…